-The pK of the buffer should be as near as possible to the pH at which the system is buffered.
-This results in high buffer capacity, which can with stand the local changes of pH in the column easily.
+- The pK of the buffer should be as near as possible to the pH at which the system is buffered.
+This results in high buffer capacity, which can easily withstand the local pH changes in the column.

 - Ion exchange separations are carried out mainly in columns packed with an ion-exchanger.
-These ionic exchangers are commercially available.
-They are made up of styrene and divinyl benzene.
+These ionic exchangers are commercially available, and they are made up of styrene and divinylbenzene.

-- DEAE-cellulose is an anionic exchanger, CM-cellulose is a cationic exchanger.
-The choice of the exchanger depends upon the charge of particle to be separated.
-To separate anions “Anionic exchanger” is used, to separate cations “Cationic exchanger” is used.
+- DEAE-cellulose is an anionic exchanger, and CM-cellulose is a cationic exchanger.
+The choice of the exchanger depends upon the particle’s charge to be separated.
+To separate anions, “Anionic exchanger” is used.
+For different cations, “Cationic exchanger” is used.

-- First the column is filled with ion exchanger then the sample is applied followed by the buffer.
-The tris-buffer, pyridine buffer, acetate buffer, citrate and phosphate buffers are widely used.
+- First, the ion exchange chromatography column is filled with an ion exchanger, then the sample is applied, followed by the buffer.
+Tris, pyridine, acetate, citrate, and phosphate buffers are widely used.

-- The particles which have high affinity for ion exchanger will come down the column along with buffers.
-In next step using corresponding buffer separates the tightly bound particles.
+- The particles that have a high affinity for ion exchangers will come down the column along with buffers.
+In the next step, the corresponding buffer separates the tightly bound particles.

 - Then these particles are analyzed spectroscopically.

-- It is extremely used in the analysis of amino acids.
+- It is highly used in the analysis of amino acids.
 The amino acid “Autoanalyzer” is based on in exchange principle.

 - To determine the base composition of nucleic acids.
-Chargaff used this technique for established the equivalence of Adenine and Thymine; Guanine and Cytosine.
+Chargaff used this technique to establish Adenine and Thymine’s equivalence; Guanine and Cytosine.

-- This is most effective method for water purification.
+- This is the most effective method for water purification.
 Complete deionization of water (or) a non-electrolyte solution is performed by exchanging solute cations for hydrogen ions and solute anions for hydroxyl ions.
-This is usually achieved by method is used for softening of drinking water.
+This is usually achieved by the method used to soften drinking water.

-- It is also used for the separation of many vitamins, other biological amines, and organic acids and bases.
+- It is also used to separate many vitamins, other biological amines, and organic acids and bases.

-One of the main disadvantages of ion exchange chromatography is its buffer requirement: because binding to IEX resins is dependent on electrostatic interactions between proteins of interest and the stationary phase, IEX columns must be loaded in low-salt buffers.
-For some applications, this restriction may require a buffer exchange step prior to ion exchange chromatography.
+One of the main disadvantages of ion-exchange chromatography is its buffer requirement.
+Because binding to IEX resins is dependent on electrostatic interactions between proteins of interest and the stationary phase, the ion-exchange chromatography column must be loaded in low-salt buffers.
+The ion-exchange chromatography for protein purification is the most popular method in biochemical techniques.